DePaul University Academic Affairs > Faculty Resources > Teaching > Quality Of Instruction Council > QIC Paid Leave Program

 Full-time tenure-track probationary faculty are eligible to apply for a QIC paid leave if they will have completed two consecutive years of full-time tenure-track service at DePaul as of the time that the requested leave will commence.
 Tenure-track probationary faculty may receive only one pre-tenure leave.

 Full-time tenured faculty are eligible to apply for paid leave if they will have completed six years of full-time tenure-track service at DePaul by the time that the requested leave will commence.
 Full-time tenured faculty previously awarded a QIC paid leave or a URC paid leave may take another leave after having completed at least three years in residence at DePaul.
 (This three-year period begins immediately after the completion of the prior leave.)
-In addition, no individual may receive more than a total of three quarters or two semesters of leave during a six-year period (the six-year period starts when the first leave begins).
+In addition, no individual may receive more than a total of three quarters or two semesters of leave during a six-year period (the six-year period begins).

 All leave applicants, whether pre- or post-tenure, are expected to have fulfilled the reporting requirements for projects previously supported by the University Councils.

 Applications must be submitted by December 15th in the academic year preceding the academic year of the requested leave.
 For example, applications for paid leaves to be taken during the 2022-2023 academic year are due by December 15, 2021.
 Letters of support for submitted applications are due no later than December 22nd.